pandorabots-admin/docs/faq.md

 **When will Pandorabots charge my credit card?**

-Billing typically occurs on the 7th day of each month.
+Our billing cycle is monthly using UTC time.
+Charges are typically made on the 7th of each month for the previous monthly charges.

 **How do I track monthly charges and access invoices?**